fdagosti/mobile-flashcards/README.md

 The goals of this project is to exercise with React-native and learn the various parts of the APIs and platforms.
 It is part of the UDacity React nanodegree course.

+# Devices
+This application has been successfully tested on iOS and the Iphone 6S